A Christmas story by Steve Siciliano

 “He won’t tell me.
 I hope you remembered the pie filling.”

 “I did.
 It’s right here.”
-Michael put a paper bag on the table then went to the foyer to hang up his heavy winter jacket and take off his boots.
+Michael put a paper bag on the table then walked to the foyer to hang up his heavy winter jacket and take off his boots.
 On his way back through the kitchen he spotted two pools of melting snow on the linoleum, glanced at his wife, then wiped them dry with his stocking feet.
-When he was walking down the hallway he heard something slam hard against the counter top.
+When he was walking down the hallway he heard a hard slam against the counter top.

 “What is it Susan?” he called out.